Nomfundo Moh: 2020-2022: Amagama

-2023-present: Ugcobo, Twenty Four
+2023-2025: Ugcobo, Twenty Four

 In March 2023, Moh announced her second studio album Ugcobo and its lead single "Amalobolo" featuring Big Zulu.
 The song was released on March 10, 2023.
-"Uthando Lunye" was announced as second single on April 25, 2023 via her Instagram account, released on April 28, 2023.
+"Uthando Lunye" was announced as second single on April 25, 2023, via her Instagram account, released on April 28, 2023.
 Ugcobo was released on May 26, 2023.
 It became her first album to amassed 1 million streams less than a week of its release.

 Towards the end of May 2024, Nomfundo Moh announced her third studio album Twenty Four.

 Albums pre-add were made available on July 5, 2024.
 The album was released on August 2, 2024.

+2026-present: Farm Julia

+Towards the end of February 2026, Moh released her single "Uzophumelela" as album's lead single and announcedfourth studio album Farm Julia.
+The album was released on April 3, 2026.

 Business Ventures

 In May 2024, Moh opened her restaurant La Mar in Spruitview Shopping Centre, Ekurhuleni.

 Artistry

 Moh cites Brenda Fassie, Ami Faku, Simmy, and Amanda Black as her major influences.